josemacenteno/CarND-Traffic-Sign-Classifier-Project/README.md

 The code for this step is contained in the second code cell of the IPython notebook.

+I converted the input images to np, which will later be useful for image preprocessing.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used numpy.shape and python's built in function "len" to calculate basic statistics about the german traffic sign data set used.
+In particular here are the answers to the questions proposed in the Jupiter notebook:

-* The size of training set is ?
+* The size of training set is 34,799 images
-* The size of test set is ?
+* The size of test set is 12,630 images
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32x3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.